Sansum Clinic: Sansum Medical Clinic

 In 1920, William D. Sansum (1880–1948) arrived in Santa Barbara, California to serve as head of the Potter Metabolic Clinic.
 This clinic was founded in 1916 in a New York City Hospital to serve patients with diabetes, nephritis and gout.
 The Potter Clinic was largely funded by the Carnegie Corporation of New York, and in 1919 was moved to Santa Barbara.

-Sansum specialized in diabetes, a fatal disease at the time.
-It was the subject of Sansum's doctoral thesis, and the related theme in nearly twenty scholarly papers he wrote in eight years.
-In May 1922, Sansum became the first physician to develop and administer insulin in the U.S. to successfully treat a diabetic patient.
+Dr. Sansum specialized in diabetes, a fatal disease at the time.
+It was the subject of his doctoral thesis, and the related theme in nearly twenty scholarly papers he wrote in eight years.
+In May 1922, Dr. Sansum became the first physician to develop and administer insulin in the U.S. to successfully treat a diabetic patient.
 He also developed methods to obtain a higher yield of insulin from raw material.